fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 ### numpy.hsplit

 &emsp;&emsp;`numpy.hsplit(ary, indices_or_sections)`: Split an array into multiple sub-arrays horizontally (column-wise).
 &emsp;&emsp;Please refer to the split documentation. `hsplit` is equivalent to split with `axis=1`, the array is always split along the second axis regardless of the array dimension.
-Examples:

 ``` python
 >>> x = np.arange(16.0).reshape(4, 4)